KDAB/KDChart/README-commercial.txt

 Please visit http://www.kdab.com to meet the people who write code like this.

-KD CHART and the KD CHART logo are registered trademarks of Klaralvdalens Datakonsult AB in the European Union, the United States, and/or other countries.
-Other product and company names and logos may be trademarks or registered trademarks of their respective companies.
+KD CHART and the KD CHART logo are trademarks of Klarälvdalens Datakonsult AB